securitybunker/databunker.org/content/databunker-pro/text.md

 div#free-takeaway {display:none;}
 </style>

-Databunker PRO is a self-hosted, GDPR compliant secure vault and SDK for customer records.
+Databunker Pro is a self-hosted, GDPR compliant secure vault and SDK for customer records.
 The product addresses several challenges, including privacy by design, data minimization, user audit, Schrems II compliance, privacy-compliant logging, data subject request automation, and more.

-Databunker PRO is the professional version of Databunker, an open-source security vault created by our development team &#40;[https://databunker.org/](https://databunker.org/)&#41;.
+Databunker Pro is the professional version of Databunker, an open-source security vault created by our development team &#40;[https://databunker.org/](https://databunker.org/)&#41;.

-We are currently seeking 10 pilot customers to try the latest Databunker PRO release.
+We are currently seeking 10 pilot customers to try the latest Databunker Pro release.

 As a pilot customer, you will have direct access to the developers.